 For topstitching, I like to use special presser feet and I wrote about them in my other tutorial “How to sew straight”.

-Six – I guess the sixth things is this plastic ruler with grid lines.
+Six – I guess the sixth thing is this plastic ruler with grid lines (see the image above).

 As you can see, this simple gadget is pretty cool.
 The only thing that bothers me is the sticky side of the seam guide.
 But they say if the sticky side becomes weak it can be restored by soaking in water with dishwashing liquid.
 Haven’t tried this though.